The Swift's Guest Investigator (GI)

 Joint Swift/INTEGRAL Program: Proposers interested in making use of Swift time as part of their INTEGRAL science investigation may submit a single proposal in response to the INTEGRAL Announcement of Opportunity.
 The award of Swift observing time will be made to highly ranked INTEGRAL proposals and will be subject to approval by the Swift Project.
 Details about the Program elements will be posted on the INTEGRAL web site as soon as they become available.
 No funds will be provided from the Swift Project for such joint Swift/INTEGRAL investigations.

 Joint Swift/NRAO Program: NRAO permits the Swift GI Program to award up to 5% of NRAO scientific observing time on NRAO's VLA, GBT and VLBA, or up to 200-300 hours per year on each telescope.
 Radio data acquired through the Swift GI Program will be property of the proposers for the standard NRAO 12-month proprietary period.
 The Swift Program permits NRAO to award up to 300ks of Swift observing time per year.
 For further details, please read the Swift/NRAO Memorandum of Understanding.

-Investigations are to be carried out in the twelfth year of Swift's public observations, i.e., April 2016 through March 2017.
+Investigations are to be carried out in the 13th year of Swift's public observations, i.e., April 2017 through March 2018.